 Topics covered include: Immunology, Pharmacology, Obstetrics, Diabetes, Cardiovascular diseas, Metabolic bone disease, Infectious disease topics, Post operative and maintenance transplant care.

-To become experienced in outpatient management of kidney and pancreas transplant recipients.
+Experience in outpatient management of kidney and pancreas transplant recipients

-Gain expertise in the renal evaluation and care of non-renal transplant recipients with kidney disease
+Gain expertise in renal evaluation and care of non-renal transplant recipients with kidney disease

 Develop and pursue mentored investigation in a transplant-related field

-Topics include basic immunology, infectious diseases, medical issues as they relate to transplant care, cardiovascular disease, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.
+Topics cover basic immunology, infectious diseases, medical issues as they relate to transplant care, cardiovascular disease, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.